 Psychiatrist Jean Clinton has been an internationally renowned expert and advocate for children’s mental health for over 30 years.
-We were thrilled to have Dr. Clinton at our summer symposium once again last summer.
+We were thrilled to have Dr. Clinton at our Self-Reg Summer Symposium once again last summer.
 In her keynote address, Dr. Clinton drew from her wealth of experience and knowledge to address the question: How can Self-Reg be the foundation for mental well-being?
 Here are some of the key points she made.

 Mental well-being is not just the absence of mental illness.
 As First Nations teachings point out, mental well-being means having a sense of purpose, hope, belonging and meaning in our daily lives.